joakimsigvald/XspecT/README.md

 # XspecT: A fluent unit testing framework

-Framework for writing and running automated tests in .Net in a fluent style, based on the popular "Given-When-Then" pattern, built upon XUnit, Moq, AutoMock, AutoFixture and FluentAssertions.
+Framework for writing and running automated tests in .Net in a fluent style, based on the popular "Given-When-Then" pattern, built upon XUnit, Moq, AutoMock and AutoFixture.

 Whether you are beginner or expert in unit-testing, this framework will help you to write more descriptive, concise and maintainable tests.

 ## Usage

 It is assumed that you are already familiar with Xunit and Moq, or similar test- and mocking frameworks.
-XspecT includes a fluent assertion framework called `XspecT.Assert`, which is built upon FluentAssertions, but with a less worthy syntax, based on the verbs `Is`, `Has` and `Does` instead of `Should`.
+XspecT includes a fluent assertion framework called `XspecT.Assert`, which is similar to FluentAssertions, but with a less worthy syntax, based on the verbs `Is`, `Has` and `Does` instead of `Should`.

 This is an example of a complete test class (*specification*) with one test method (*requirement*):